Singular-Bean/Caching_Projects/README.md

 # Possible Finishes:

 Relatively simple script to determine the possible finishing positions of every team in a league, given the league name.
-At the beginning, the program asks the user if they would like to use caching, skip the caching and fetch from the website, or use a pre-prepared dataset from the premier league.
+In the beginning, the program asks the user if they would like to use caching, skip the caching and fetch from the website, or use a pre-prepared dataset from the premier league.
 I added the last option because if the season is finished, it's just going to output the final league positions as the possible finishing positions, which is pointless.
 So this last option is for